-The basic and diluted loss per share calculations result in the same amount due to the anti-dilutive effect of outstanding stock options and warrants, if any.
+(1) The basic and diluted loss per share calculations result in the same amount due to the anti-dilutive effect of outstanding stock options and warrants, if any.

-The loss in years ended September 30, 2016 and 2014 increased due to write-downs of mineral properties of \$213,766 and \$2,121,835 respectively.
+The loss in years ended September 30, 2017 and 2016 increased due to write-downimpairment of mineral properties of \$496,106 and \$213,766 respectively.